Sandritsch91/yii2-widget-jSignature/README.md

 - base30 to native
 - native to svg
-- base 30 to svg
+- base30 to svg
+- native to image
+- base30 to image